 Gender differences were also observed while analysing levels of trust at the family level, with some positing higher levels of trust to female over male family members.

 ...with men, it’s like they see the worst, they don’t place the same importance on things as women.
 We [women] are more careful to notice other people’s problems.
 (Woman with DM)

 4.5 Community health promotion, prevention and management of NCDs

-Their perspective grants activist advocacy for comprehensive health policies, in which the structural causes of poverty and inequality are addressed through a whole society approach, linked to an extending network of empowering community activism and organisation.
+Their perspective’s imply activist advocacy for comprehensive health policies, in which the structural causes of poverty and inequality are addressed through a whole society approach, linked to an extending network of empowering community activism and organisation.

-In line with the “health in all policies” WHO framework, the community collaborates with the health system by identifying their needs and by participating in the design of strategies to improve NCD care and follow-up at community level.
+In line with the “health in all policies” WHO’s framework, the community collaborates with the health system by identifying their needs and by participating in the design of strategies to improve NCD care and follow-up at community level.
 An example of this is in the region of Bajo Lempa where CKD is managed by involving all community assets.
-More attention is given to the prevention and early diagnosis of renal insufficiency linked to pesticide intoxication, known as chronic interstitial nephritis of agricultural communities (CINAC).
-In this region, the promotion of community peer support groups for NCDs where patients can learn from each other is advocated, as further described in another study conducted by the same research team.
-(37)
+More attention is advocated towards the prevention and early diagnosis of renal insufficiency linked to pesticide intoxication, known as chronic interstitial nephritis of agricultural communities (CINAC).
+In this region the promotion of community peer support groups for NCDs where patients can learn from each other is advocated, as further described in another study conducted by the same research team (37)